ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Installing Ansible on Debian
 ----------------------------

-Debian users may leverage the same source as the Ubuntu PPA.
+Debian users may use the same source as the Ubuntu PPA.

 Add the following line to ``/etc/apt/sources.list``: